ReInHerit/digital-hub/content/bestpractices/2024-02-05-european-capital-of-smart-tourism-including-digitalisation-sustainability-cultural-heritage-and-creativity.md

 Pafos is currently reinvesting heavily in the region’s infrastructure, tourist products, services & experiences offered, tourism technology and environmental protection.

-Some of the most important best practice aspects towards Smart tourism , Smart destinations are:
+Some of the most important best practice aspects towards Smart tourism, Smart destinations are:

--Enhancement of the old town Pafos with renovation of buildings, new pedestrian areas, installation of smart parking facilities, smart LED lighting, smart bus stops etc
+\-Enhancement of the old town Pafos with renovation of buildings, new pedestrian areas, installation of smart parking facilities, smart LED lighting, smart bus stops etc
 -Continuous upgrades in Public transport by introducing low carbon public transport (electric minibus), provisions for e bikes and e cars like charging stations etc
 -Accessible tourism facilities at attractions such as braille signage, wheel chair friendly routes, e buggies and more -Continuous upgrades of Hotel establishments (rooms, public areas, spa, catering facilities etc) Introduction of renewable energy installations (photovoltaic), NO plastic policy, paper recycling, as well as water treatment/recycling facilities